Where and how are Adish’s collections made?

-All of ADISH’s collections are made locally in Palestine and Israel, and the designs center around traditional Palestinian techniques in the region.
-This means our supply chains are short, and we can build strong person-to-person relationships.
-Hand-sewn Tatreez is produced by Palestinian craftswomen in Ramallah, Dheisheh refugee camp, and Hebron.
+Most of Adish’s collections are made locally in Palestine and Israel, and the center of the design is around traditional Palestinian techniques in the region.
+This means our supply chains are short, and we can build solid person-to-person relationships.
+Palestinian craftswomen in Ramallah, Dheisheh refugee camp, and Hebron produce hand-sewn Tatreez.
 Each garment is sewn with the location where it was embroidered and the name of the women’s embroidery group that produced the Tatreez.
-Having partnered with the Lakiya Weaving Factory in the Negev, ADISH’s collections also feature embroidery, weaving, and tassels made by women from Bedouin communities in their traditional craft.
+Having partnered with the Lakiya Weaving Factory in the Negev, Adish’s collections also feature embroidery, weaving, and tassels made by craftspeople from Bedouin communities working with their traditional methods.

-It's important to note, the denial of the freedom of movement of Palestinian people by Israel affects every aspect of life for most Palestinians.
-In a faint shadow of this reality, ADISH production is complicated by checkpoints, road blockages, and ID checks.
+It's important to note that the denial of Palestinian people's basic human rights for freedom of movement by Israel is affecting every aspect of life for most Palestinians.
+In a faint shadow of this reality, Adish production is made complicated by the inhumane checkpoints, road blockages, and ID checks.